darlonv/mpi_compose/README.md

 This configuration consists on get the nodes' IP ad resses (machinefile) and generate ssh keys.
 If more nodes are needed, this script must be re-executed. `-r` must be **after** `-n`.
 The generated IP addresses list will be put inside the `work` directory.

 Inside containers, there is a `mpi` user with `UID=1000`.
 The `work` directory must have write permissions to the user with this UID on host, in order to keep this files and write processes outputs.
+If needed to user another UID, a new image must be built.

 This command will start the cluster, configure it and stop it.